-- 1. Complete and submit your RFA with the General Requirements sections above completed. - 2.
-The notice of intent and the RFA must include an explanation of the reasons that the charter school is seeking to make this specific requested change.
+- a) Complete and submit your RFA with the General Requirements sections above completed. - b) The notice of intent and the RFA must include an explanation of the reasons that the charter school is seeking to make this specific requested change.